 Boys: Football, Rugby, Orienteering, Basketball, Athletics, Tennis, Hockey, Softball, Table Tennis, HRE and Cricket.

 Students receive four 60 minute lessons over two weeks in Year 10 and three in Year 11.
-These lessons cover a range of activities, each unit lasting 4 or 5 weeks.
+These lessons cover a range of activities, each unit lasting approximately 4 weeks.
 More emphasis is placed on students at KS 4 to lead and evaluate performance through Sport Education.
 Students are taught in single sex groups.
 In the last term of Year 11 students are given options and play tournaments.

 Activities students will follow: